vijaykumarms1010/Quiz-Project/README.md

 # Quiz-Project
- Developed Quiz application using Django and SQLAlchemy.
+ Developed Quiz application using Flask and SQLAlchemy.